ofiwg/libfabric/man/fi_getinfo.3.md

   a base address of 0.
 Applications can request that providers select MR attributes by forcing this bit set after fi_getinfo returns.

+*FI_ASYNC_IOV*
+: Applications can reference multiple data buffers as part of a single transmit operation through the use of IO vectors (SGEs).
+Typically, the contents of an IO vector are copied by the provider into an internal buffer area, or directly to the underlying hardware.
+  However, when a large number of IOV entries are supported, IOV buffering may have a negative impact on performance and memory consumption.
+The FI_ASYNC_IOV mode indicates that the application must provide the buffering needed for the IO vectors.
+When set, an application must not modify an IO vector until the associated operation has completed.

 # ENDPOINT TYPES

 *FI_EP_UNSPEC*